 Understanding the Weapon Wheel

 The first thing that you must get used to is the weapon wheel in Red Dead Redemption.
-It is not just a weapon wheel as it shows you the complete loadout including items such as throwables and knives.
-You will use this weapon wheel to transfer the items between your own inventory and your horse’s saddle.
+It is not just a weapon wheel, as it shows you the complete loadout, including items such as throwables and knives.
+You will use this weapon wheel to transfer the items between your inventory and your horse’s saddle.

 If you open the weapon wheel, there will be six slots in front of you.
-They will show Sidearms, Fists, Knives, Longarm Back, Throwables and Longarm shoulder.
-Sidearms are your smaller weapons such as pistols, revolver, and other smaller weapons.
+They will show Sidearms, Fists, Knives, Longarm Back, Throwables, and Longarm Shoulder.
+Sidearms are your smaller weapons, such as pistols, revolvers, and other smaller weapons.
 If you want to switch to melee, choose the fists icon.
 The knife is used for melee attacks but mostly for stealth kills and stabbing people.

 Using the Item Wheel